We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 Weed killers typically come in either a liquid spray or granular formulation.

-• Liquid weed spray: These formulas come in bottles with spray nozzles that are ready to use as well as concentrates that must be mixed before use.
+• Liquid weed killer: These formulas come in bottles with spray nozzles that are ready to use as well as concentrates that must be mixed before use.
 Some weed killers use spray bottles that attach to a standard garden hose for treating large areas, like entire lawns.
-Liquid weed killers are very effective because they are sprayed directly on the offending weed and can cling to even the smallest leaves.
+Liquid weed spraying products are very effective because they are sprayed directly on the offending weed and can cling to even the smallest leaves.

 • Granular: Granular weed control is usually distributed with a spreader, which makes it easier to apply over a large area, such as an entire lawn.
-Granules can also be mixed with dry fertilizer, a combo that kills weeds as it nourishes.
+Granules can also be mixed with dry fertilizer, a combo known as “weed and feed” that kills weeds as it nourishes.
 This ability to distribute herbicide and fertilizer over large areas makes granular forms ideal weed control for lawns.

 Emergence